Elinor Florence, Author

 Inside the card, there’s a sweet little message: “The ARMY sure is lucky to have A GAL LIKE YOU!”

 Women on every home front began to manufacture weapons in wartime.
 In Canada alone, almost one million women worked in factories, where they became known as “Rosie the Riveter.”
-You can read more about them in an earlier blog post by clicking here: Bombshells and Bomb Girls.
+Read more about them here: Bombshells and Bomb Girls.

-Once again, the Christmas card illustrators back then seemed to love creating cartoon characters, like this card showing a sailor, a soldier, and a pretty girl.
+Once again, Christmas card illustrators loved creating cartoon characters, like this card showing a sailor, a soldier, and a pretty girl.

 Here’s an interesting juxtaposition of a Christmas poinsettia surrounded by drawings of weapons.
 This card would be suitable for all branches of the armed forces.